-What is the Emergency Medical Treatment and Labor Act (EMTALA)?
+What Is the Emergency Medical Treatment and Labor Act (EMTALA)?

-What is EMTALA?
+What Is EMTALA?

-The Emergency Medical Treatment and Labor Act, EMTALA, is known as the "anti-dumping" statute for its ban on patient dumping.
-Congress passed EMTALA in 1986 in response to a number of widely reported horror stories about emergency rooms turning away seriously ill or injured patients who had no insurance and no money to pay for treatment.
+The Emergency Medical Treatment and Active Labor Act, EMTALA, is also known as the "anti-dumping" statute for its ban on patient dumping.
+Congress passed EMTALA in 1986, part of the Consolidated Omnibus Budget Reconciliation Act (COBRA) of 1985 (42 U.S.C. §1395dd).

 Does EMTALA Apply to All Hospitals?